 Increased TDS Deduction in March

 TDS or tax deducted at source is essentially the amount of money that an employer is obligated to deduct from the employee’s salary at the time of disbursement.
 Section 192 of the Income Tax Act covers this provision making it a mandate for employers operating from every corner of the country.
-This is done by referring to the investment declaration that you might have made in the month of April that particular fiscal year.
-Usually, the accounts department of any organisation is held responsible for determining how much TDS is to be deducted.
-The actual submission of documents backing your investments happens during the month of March based on which tax computation is carried out.
-However, furnishing the accurate documents is of utmost importance in this matter.
+This is done by referring to the investment declaration that you might have made in April that particular fiscal year.
+Usually, the accounts department of any organization is held responsible for determining how much TDS is to be deducted.
+The actual submission of documents backing your investments happens during March based on which tax computation is carried out.
+However, furnishing accurate documents is of utmost importance in this matter.
 You are free to invest in any financial product that you know will save a chunk of your income, however, the amount of tax deducted will be wholly dependent on what documents you are submitting and not what you are declaring!
 Failure to furnish the proper documents is sure to impact the salary of your March which will be significantly lower than what usually hits your account.